 In order to identify and assess possible workplace hazards, all fundamentally possible risk factors must be examined.
 This requires basic knowledge of the causes, types and effects of hazards, as well as of assessment criteria, to allow the employer to introduce suitable OSH measures.
 Regardless of the industry in question, theExpert knowledge section provides users with information on all relevant hazard factors that can occur at work.
 The hazard factors are classified in accordance with the overview set out in annex 1 to the guideline "Risk assessment and documentation".
 The content in the "Expert knowledge" section is updated on an ongoing basis and is based on part 2 of the "Guide to risk assessment" (Ratgeber zur Gefährdungsbeurteilung) published by the Federal Institute for Occupational Safety and Health (BAuA).

 With our database, we hope to make it easier for you to access guidance on risk assessment with a variety of search tools.
 In addition to the free-text search, you can also perform more targeted database queries using extended search criteria, such as provider, industry and hazard type.
 As the database was developed in close coordination with the institutions of the GDA (the federal government, federal states and accident insurance organisations), users can assume that the guidance provided satisfies the quality principles of these institutions.

 The Service section contains useful additional information and content relating to all aspects of risk assessment.
-To clarify current issues, the subsection "Questions and answers" refers users to content provided by the expert OSH experts of the BAuA, the federal states' OSH authorities, and the accident insurance organisations.
+To clarify current issues, the subsection "Questions and answers" refers users to content provided by BAuA's OSH experts, the federal states' OSH authorities, and the accident insurance organisations.
 These free and convenient resources allow users to carry out their own research and/or to put their questions to the providers directly if necessary.
 As consulting contracts should be awarded only to competent persons, a further subsection helps users to search for suitable points of contact.
 The content in this section is rounded off with a collection of literature from external providers.